 Charter: The Professional Education Council (formerly known as the Program Committee) plans and organizes educational programming for the Association.
 Two meetings per year are held in Washington, D.C.: the Annual Meeting in the Spring, which has been held annually for over 55 years; and the Mid-Year Meeting, which is held in the Fall.
 Both meetings have a long tradition of superb speakers on topics of general and legal interest to energy attorneys and non-attorney professionals.
 In addition, the Council supports the regional chapters and members across the country in their sponsorship of regional meetings.
 With Board approval, the Council may also develop special programs as circumstances warrant.

-Scope: Senior Attorney Council includes EBA members who are 65 years or older OR presently not practicing law.
+Scope: Seasoned Attorney Council (SAC)includes EBA members who are 65 years or older OR presently not practicing law.